pyzon/ahk-nanokontrol2-color-picker/README.md

 ## Ways to improve

+- Display hex and decimal values of the current color.
 - Generalise the script to any MIDI controller, and store the contoller-specific data in config files.
 - Eventually implement the motorized fader and/or infinite knob changes.
 I currently don't have a device to test this on, so I won't do this in the near future.
 - Make the UI scaleable.